aldredb/ibp-ansible-template/README.md

 # if you only want to set up Ordering Org, Peer Org and channels, without joining any peers
 ./scripts/network.sh -b before-join up

-# if you only want to set up Ordering Org, Peer Org, channels and have peers join the channel, without installing any chaincode
-./scripts/network.sh -b before-chaincode up
 ```

 ## Cleaning up